-Cold and flu season is in full swing and schools and daycares are crawling with a variety of illnesses.
+Winter.
+It’s cold, it’s dry, and unfortunately, we also know that daycares and schools are crawling with a variety of illnesses right now.
 Snuggly kids are sweet and all, but it’s no fun to see little ones not feeling their best.
-Here are a 5 ways to keep your kids healthy this winter, which can help your kids avoid sickness, or at least reduce the severity.
+Here are 5 ways to keep your kids healthy this winter, which can help your kids avoid sickness, or at least reduce the severity.

 1. Wash your hands well & often!